HugoFara/leggedsnake/README.md

 [![PyPI version fury.io](https://badge.fury.io/py/leggedsnake.svg)](https://pypi.python.org/pypi/leggedsnake/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg )](https://raw.githubusercontent.com/HugoFara/leggedsnake/main/LICENSE.rst)
 # leggedsnake
+LeggedSnake is a project intended to make the simulation of walking linkages fast and easy.
+We believe that building walking linkages is fun and could be useful.
+Our philosophy is to provide a quick way of building, optimizing and testing walking linkages.

-LeggedSnake is a Python library providing reliable computationnal techniques to build, simulate and optimize planar [leg mechanisms](https://en.wikipedia.org/wiki/Leg_mechanism).
-It is divided in three main parts:
+We handle planar [leg mechanisms](https://en.wikipedia.org/wiki/Leg_mechanism) in three main parts:
-* Linkage conception in simple Python and kinematic optimization relying on [pylinkage](https://github.com/HugoFara/pylinkage).
+* Linkage conception in simple Python relying on [pylinkage](https://github.com/HugoFara/pylinkage).
-* Leg mechanism definition, with ``Walker`` heriting from the ``Linkage`` class.
+* Kinematic optimization with ``Walker`` class, inheriting from pylinkage's ``Linkage`` class.
-* Dynamic simulation and its optimization thanks to genetic algorithms.
+* Dynamic simulation and its optimization using genetic algorithms.

+## Quick links
+* For the documentation, check the docs at [hugofara.github.io/leggedsnake](https://hugofara.github.io/leggedsnake/)!
+* Source code is hosted on GitHub as [HugoFara/leggedsnake](https://github.com/HugoFara/leggedsnake)
+* We also provide a Python package on PyPi, test [leggedsnake](https://pypi.org/project/leggedsnake/).
+* If you just want to chill out looking at walking linkages striving to survive, join the [discussions](https://github.com/HugoFara/leggedsnake/discussions).

+Contributors are welcome!

 ## Installation
 ### Using pip